 10. It’s absolutely ok to be a little stern with people you don’t feel comfortable with.
 Creating boundaries is very important

 11. It’s ok to have a couple of drinks during the day or night but getting drunk in an unknown place can get you into some serious trouble.
 Avoid over drinking

 12. Carry a pepper spray with you all the time.
 Every time I travel solo I carry mine along with a small knife just in case 🙂

 13. Ensure you have a postpaid connection and a reliable service provider with good connectivity.
 You can’t afford to run out of balance or connectivity

 14. Store your cash in different places which are secure.
 I usually roll them up tightly and push them inside a ball pen.

-For me travelling solo is almost like a religious experience.
-Travelling alone means not relying on anyone but rather getting the most out of your trips.
+For me traveling solo is almost like a religious experience.
+Traveling alone means not relying on anyone but rather getting the most out of your trips.
 The above tips I have mentioned are something which I follow personally.
-However, I am sure every girl has their own strategy when travelling solo.
+However, I am sure every girl has their own strategy when traveling solo.
 If you have some, then do share with me by leaving your comments.